 FIG. 10.
-Results for the target asymmetry, T, using a transversely-polarized target in the reaction $\gamma p \rightarrow p \omega$.
+Results for the target asymmetry, T, using a transversely-polarized target in the reaction $\gamma p \to p \omega$.
 The data are shown for the energy range $E{\gamma} \in [1.2, 2.8]$ GeV in 100-MeV wide bins.
 The gray band at the bottom of each panel represents the absolute systematic uncertainties of our results due to the background subtraction.
 The horizontal bars of the FROST data points indicate the angular range they cover.
-The black solid line denotes the BnGa-PWA solution [40].
+The black solid line denotes the BnGa-PWA solution [39].

-The third normalization factor was then required to normalize the corresponding '||' and ' \perp ' data sets (after the target was rendered unpolarized).
-The uncertainties in the normalization factors depended on the uncertainties in the flux ratios, which were obtained from the ratios of the numbers of reconstructed events originating from the polyethylene target.
-One way to estimate the systematic uncertainty in these ratios was to compare them with the ratios obtained from the carbon target.
-The results were found to differ by 2% or less at all energies.
+with the ratios obtained from the carbon target.
+The results were found to differ by $2\,\%$ or less at all energies.
 Another way to check the systematics of this method was to use the direct information on the photon flux from the photon tagging system.
 Although this information was not available for the FROST data used in this analysis, it was available for FROST-g9a data, which utilized a circularly-polarized beam and a longitudinally-polarized target.
-The results differed again by only ~ 2% from those determined for the polyethylene target.
-The applied uncertainties of 2% in the flux ratios as well as the uncertainty in the target polarization were used to evaluate the overall uncertainties in the normalization factors using standard error propagation.
-Since each normalization factor could be varied by $\pm \sigma$, all permutations were performed and the observable re-extracted.
+The results differed again by only $\sim 2\,\%$ from those determined for the polyethylene target.
+The applied uncertainties of $2\,\%$ in the flux ratios as well as the uncertainty in the target polarization were used to evaluate the overall uncertainties in the normalization factors using standard error propagation.
+Since each normalization tion factor could be varied by $\pm \sigma$, all permutations were performed and the observable re-extracted.
 The change in the beam asymmetry was observed to be 5% on average across all energies.

 For the measurement of the target asymmetry using circularly-polarized data, only one factor was required to normalize data sets with opposite target polarization (Section IV B) and thus, the systematic uncertainty in the overall normalization was smaller than for the linearly-polarized data.
-Following the same procedure as for the beam asymmetry, the normalization factor was changed by 2 % and the observable re-extracted.
-An effect of < 2% was observed in the target asymmetry due to the normalization.
+Following the same procedure as for the beam asymmetry, the normalization factor was changed by $2\,\%$ and the observable re-extracted.
+An effect of $<2\,\%$ was observed in the target asymmetry due to the normalization.